 “There were no comments, we wrote that there were no proposals.
 There the State Water Agency agrees.”

-The Ministry of Natural Resources in its proposals notes that Shulyak’s bill does not take into account the fact that the lands of the water fund are not only the sea, but also rivers and other water bodies of communities.
+The Ministry of Natural Resources in its proposals notes that Shulyak’s bill does not take into account the fact that the lands of the water fund are not only the sea, but also rivers and other bodies of water of communities.

 Meanwhile, a representative of the Ministry of Natural Resources emphasized that the document creates legal uncertainty regarding the mandatory/non-mandatory approval of projects with central and local authorities and can lead to uncontrolled construction.